 The first piece of equipment to tick off your list, (apart from your camera of course), is a tripod.
-An equally steady surface will also do the job, anything that will make sure the camera doesn’t shake during the long exposures that you will need to use (due to the low-lighting conditions).
+An equally steady surface will also do the job, anything that will make sure the camera doesn’t shake during the longer exposures that you will need to use (due to the low-lighting conditions).

-The choice of lens you use depends upon the affects you hope to achieve, as well as your distance from the fireworks themselves.
-There is no need for a particularly wide aperture lens (as normally suggested when shooting in low-light), as anywhere in the range of F/8 to F/16 will provide a great depth of field.
+The choice of lens you use depends upon the effects you hope to achieve, as well as your distance from the fireworks themselves.
+There is no need for a particularly wide aperture lens (as normally suggested when shooting in low-light), as anywhere in the range of F/8 to F/16 will provide a deeper depth of field.

 Make sure your camera is set on bulb mode (marked with a ‘B’), or the longest exposure possible, if your camera is not equipped with bulb mode.

-Make sure your battery is fully charged and memory card empty before heading out.
+Make sure your battery is fully charged and your memory card empty before heading out.
 Your evening spent photographing fireworks may become a case of trial and error, but remember, you’re free to take as many pictures as your card and battery can handle.
 Take a spare battery and memory card with you – you just never know!

-Of course, remember to stay safe out there, fireworks and bonfires can be dangerous.
-So follow the safety guidelines set out by the event’s organisers, and keep a safe distance (especially if children or animals are present).
-Be aware of your surroundings at all times.
+Of course, remember to stay safe out there, fireworks can be dangerous, so follow the safety guidelines set out by the event’s organisers, and keep a safe distance (especially if children or animals are present).

-We would absolutely love to see your attempts in our gallery, so please feel free to upload these to share with the iPhotography tutors and your fellow students.
+We would absolutely love to see your attempts in our iPhotography member’s feedback gallery.
+Please feel free to upload these to share with the iPhotography tutors.